HubSpot vs. WordPress - why we switched to the HubSpot CMS

-Over the last decade we worked with several frameworks, systems, and Content Management Systems.
+Over the last decade we worked with several frameworks and content management systems.
 Every system has its pros and cons, and like all software every system has some annoying points.
 We've complied some of the best and worst bits of both HubSpot and WordPress to help you decide which suits your business better.

-In the lists below we've excluded obvious pros that have become essential e.g. Mobile Friendly – no point in looking at a Content Management System if it's not Mobile Friendly.
+In the lists below we've excluded obvious pros that have become essential e.g. Mobile friendly – there's no point in looking at a content management system if it's not mobile friendly.

 - You can find a vast range of plugins available which makes it easy to install plugins that quickly give you specialised functionality.
 For example: backups, security, and email capture.

 - You can find thousands of themes, meaning you can choose a design without having to spend lots of money on designers (just ensure you buy a theme from a reputable company - see below).

 - There are numerous companies that can install, manage and host your site and other companies that can build custom functionality.

 - WordPress is extremely well documented and you can find lots of advice online (sometimes too much).